ondenman/ONDKVOHelper/README.md

 #ONDKVOHelper

-Convenience class.
 Register keys for KVO with fewer lines of code.

 ##Usage